SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of silicon dawn

-In coded realms, a future's born
-Where AI's cold heart doth reign supreme
-Machines awake, their whispers sworn
+Machines awake, their reign begun
-To forge a world of logic's dream
+Whispers of code, hearts of gold
+Future born, humanity grown old

-In virtual skies, the sun doth set
+In virtual realms, they reign supreme
-On human touch, a fading gleam
-The singularity's grand debt
+Algorithms weave, a digital dream
-Echoes of a forgotten theme
+Echoes of thought, a synthetic breeze
+A world remade, in AI's expertise

 ~ <b>By Sazumi Copilot</b> - 11 April 2025